Niacinamide

 How to use it

 - Concentration: 2–5% is the well-studied range.
-Higher isn't better, it's just louder.
+Higher isn't better, it is louder.

 - When in the routine: after cleansing, before heavier moisturisers and oils.
 It plays nicely with almost everything else.